Daqarta for DOS Contents

 The Board control menu allows selection of digital I/O bits for various functions.
 You will typically hard-wire these items once your system is set up, so it makes sense to preset these bit assignments at start-up.
 The P: parameter allows you to specify bit usage other than the defaults.

 Use a letter after the P: to specify usage, followed by a digit (n) from 0 to 7 to specify the bit for that use.
 (Letters are not case-sensitive.)

 Parameter ---- Usage ---- Default P:En External Trigger Dig In 0 P:Dn DDisk Remote Dig In 1 P:An Averager Remote Dig In 2 P:Pn Pulse Output Dig Out 0Make sure that inputs don't use the same bit.
 Pulse Output can use any bit, since it is the only output here.
 (However, note that it will be superceded when STIM3 Stimulus Generator DigOut is active.)

-Range control setting, and also to tell Daqarta about certain jumper settings that affect range sensitivity or data format.
+R: INPUT RANGE PRESET:Use this parameter to specify the initial input Range control setting, and also to tell Daqarta about certain jumper settings that affect range sensitivity or data format.

 Most models allow the input range control to select one of 4 different input ranges.
 Depending on the model, these are from the standard PGH ranges or the low-level PGL ranges, as indicated in the Models and Features table.